 Barring any gastric disturbances, changes in eating habits or illness, everything stays the same.

 There are actually a few things that can affect a dog’s potty cycle.

-We all know that changing a dog’s food can cause their stomach to do crazy things.
-That’s why, if we’re changing dog foods, we need to introduce the new food slowly.
+We all know that changing a dog’s food can cause their digestive system to do crazy things.
+That’s why, when changing dog foods, make sure to introduce the new pet food slowly.